linn221/ExpenseManager/tasks.md

 ### UI
 - show note in table
 + order by column, toggle ascending, descending
++ show warrning for expense that will zero or negative the remainig balance using x-show attribute
 - create expense mutliple items new item with price, category